 Palliative Care and End of Life Care in Dudley

-Welcome to the Dudley Group of Hospitals Palliative Care and End of Life webpages.
+Welcome to The Dudley Group NHS Foundation Trust’s Palliative Care and End of Life webpage.

 The vision for Dudley

 All people with palliative and end of life care needs, irrespective of their diagnosis, together with those closest to them, are able to express their needs and wishes; and that as far as clinically appropriate and practically possible, these needs and wishes are met.

 Palliative care is the active holistic care of patients with advanced progressive illness.